bojan-wik/CS/Collections.md

     -   implemented by the classes: HashSet, LinkedHashSet, TreeSet

 3.  [[Map]] (interface)
     -   object that maps keys to values
+    -   unordered collection of objects
     -   can not contain duplicate keys
     -   implemented by the classes: HashMap, TreeMap, LinkedHashMap etc.